Democratic Kampuchea: Fall and aftermath

 At approximately the same time, villages in Vietnam's border areas underwent renewed attacks.
 In turn, Vietnam launched air strikes against Cambodia.
 From 18 to 30 April 1978, Cambodian troops, after invading the Vietnamese province of An Giang, carried out the Ba Chúc massacre causing 3,157 civilian deaths in the province of Tây Ninh, Vietnam.
 In September, border fighting resulted in as many as 1,000 Vietnamese civilian casualties.
 The following month, the Vietnamese counter-attacked in a campaign involving a force of 20,000 personnel.

 Vietnamese defense minister General Võ Nguyên Giáp underestimated the tenacity of the Khmer Rouge, however, and was obliged to commit an additional 58,000 reinforcements in December.
 On 6 January 1978, Giap's forces began an orderly withdrawal from Cambodian territory.
 The Vietnamese apparently believed they had "taught a lesson" to the Cambodians, but Pol Pot proclaimed this a "victory" even greater than that of 17 April 1975.
-For several years, the Vietnamese government sought in vain to establish peaceful relations with the KR regime.
-But the KR leaders were intent on war.
-Behind this seeming insanity clearly lay the assumption that China would support the KR militarily in such a conflict.
+For several years, the Vietnamese government sought in vain to establish peaceful relations with the Khmer Rouge regime, but the Khmer Rouge leaders were intent on war.
+Behind this seeming insanity clearly lay the assumption that China would support the Khmer Rouge militarily in such a conflict.

 Faced with growing Khmer Rouge belligerence, the Vietnamese leadership decided in early 1978 to support internal resistance to the Pol Pot regime, with the result that the Eastern Zone became a focus of insurrection.
 War hysteria reached bizarre levels within Democratic Kampuchea.
 In May 1978, on the eve of So Phim's Eastern Zone uprising, Radio Phnom Penh declared that if each Cambodian soldier killed thirty Vietnamese, only 2 million troops would be needed to eliminate the entire Vietnamese population of 50 million.
 It appears that the leadership in Phnom Penh was seized with immense territorial ambitions, i.e., to recover Kampuchea Krom, the Mekong Delta region, which they regarded as Khmer territory.

 Massacres of ethnic Vietnamese and of their sympathizers by the Khmer Rouge intensified in the Eastern Zone after the May revolt.
 In November, Vorn Vet led an unsuccessful coup d'état.
 There were now tens of thousands of Cambodian and Vietnamese exiles on Vietnamese territory.